 - Oversee the governance framework for the Board of Governors and for the University, and conduct periodic and selective review for compliance to the University’s strategic plan, and to the values and obligations of the University, through:

-- Advise and assist the Board of Governors and the President in advancing the goals of the University’s strategic plan.
+- Advise and assist the Board of Governors and the President in advancing the governance and accountability related objectives of the University’s strategic plan, Shaping UBC’s Next Century.

 - Monitor and advise the Board of Governors on developments and emerging best practices in governance, including Board liability and risk management.